heroku/cli/docs/features.md

 USAGE
   $ heroku features:disable FEATURE -a <value> [-r <value>]

+ARGUMENTS
+  FEATURE  unique identifier or name of the app feature

 FLAGS
   -a, --app=<value>     (required) app to run command against -r, --remote=<value>  git remote of app to use